 In March 2020, the Coronavirus Aid, Relief and Economic Security ("CARES") Act was signed into law.
 The CARES Act included several tax changes as part of its economic package.
 These changes principally related to expanded net operating loss carryback periods, increases to interest deductibility limitations, and accelerated alternative minimum tax refunds.
 The CARES Act enacted the Employee Retention Credit ("ERC") to incentivize companies to retain employees, which was subsequently modified by extension of the CARES Act.
 Under the provisions of the CARES Act and its subsequent extension, the Company was eligible for ERCs, subject to certain criteria.
-During the nine months ended September 30, 2023, the Company received refunds of approximately \$1.4 million related to ERCs that offset the related payroll expenses in the respective operating costs and expenses line item in the condensed consolidated statements of operations.
-During the nine months ended September 30, 2024, no refund related to ERCs was received by the Company.
+During the three months ended March 31, 2023, the Company received refunds of approximately \$1.4 million related to ERCs that offset the related payroll expenses in the respective operating costs and expenses line item in the condensed consolidated statements of operations.